European Traveler

 Longer 3-hour tours are hardly more expensive than the highlights tours and are better options for visitors less interested in staying behind to explore further on their own (although you may of course remain in the museum).

-Private tours cost more but are generally more pleasant and a better option for visitors that may struggle with stairs.
+Private tours cost more but are generally more pleasant and a better option for visitors who may struggle with stairs.
 Private tours for families are also a great option when traveling with children.

 Some “tours” provide little more than an accompanied walk through security (using the group entrance) and a fast-track shortcut to the Mona Lisa.
 These add very little value except if it is right at opening time of the museum – rather take a proper guided tour, top-ten highlights if time is pressing, or do it alone.
 The Mona Lisa room is going to be crowded anyway.
 Tours not offering fast-track admission, or meeting inside the museum, are also saving at the wrong end.